w3nl/typeorm/docs/data-source-options.md

 -   `loggerLevel` - Specify the log level used by the driver logger (`error/warn/info/debug`).

--   `logger` - Specify a customer logger mechanism, can be used to log using your app level logger.
+-   `logger` - Specify a customer logger mechanism, that can be used to log using your app-level logger.

 -   `authMechanism` - Sets the authentication mechanism that MongoDB will use to authenticate the connection.